juliencol/isep-stimulus/README.md

 Stimulus is a web application.

 # Stack
 The app is built from scratch without the use of any framework.
-Everything is written in PHP in an MVC strucutre.
+Everything is written in PHP in an MVC structure.

 # Infrastructure
 Not defined yet, we'll see that later.